Bluetongue disease: Epidemiology

+The presence of the insect vectors determines the bluetongue disease's global distribution, with regions in Africa, Asia, Australia, Europe, North America, and other tropical/subtropical area being most affected.

+The virus persists in areas where climatic conditions support the survival of Culicoides midges during winter.
+This adaptability allows the disease to establish itself in new regions when conditions become favorable.

-Bluetongue has been observed in Australia, the US, Africa, the Middle East, Asia, and Europe.
-An outline of the transmission cycle of BTV is illustrated in article Parasitic flies of domestic animals.
+An illustrated outline of the transmission cycle of BTV is available in Parasitic flies of domestic animals.

 Its occurrence is seasonal in the affected Mediterranean countries, subsiding when temperatures drop and hard frosts kill the adult midge vectors.

 Viral survival and vector longevity is seen during milder winters.

 A significant contribution to the northward spread of bluetongue disease has been the ability of C. obsoletus and C.pulicaris to acquire and transmit the pathogen, both of which are spread widely throughout Europe.
 This is in contrast to the original C.imicola vector, which is limited to North Africa and the Mediterranean.
 The relatively recent novel vector has facilitated a far more rapid spread than the simple expansion of habitats north through global warming.

 In August 2006, cases of bluetongue were found in the Netherlands, then Belgium, Germany, and Luxembourg.

 In 2007, the first case of bluetongue in the Czech Republic was detected in one bull near Cheb at the Czech-German border.

 In September 2007, the UK reported its first ever suspected case of the disease, in a Highland cow on a rare-breeds farm near Ipswich, Suffolk.

 Since then, the virus has spread from cattle to sheep in Britain.